jthaller/jthaller.github.io/_posts/2021-07-30-transferlearning.md

 One-shot transfer learning with regression

 ## Motivation
 Super quick project recap: I want to predict the disorder (label) from a spectrum (signal).
-I'd like to make the prediction on experimental data, but there's only a few examples.
+I'd like to make the prediction on experimental data, but there are only a few examples.
 So I trained the network on simulation data and am now applying transfer learning.

 Here's a nice figure I made this week and a helpful reminder for what the spectra I'm working with look like, in general.
 <!-- <iframe src="/assets/images/same_r_random_dir_plotly.html" height="600px" width="150%" style="border:none;"></iframe> -->